seamplex/feenox/doc/tutorials/320-thermal/README.markdown

-These lines mean “define a function `Tint(t)` by linearly-interpolating the data in the file `valve-internal-$1.csv` where `$1` is the argument after the input file in the command line or `1` if none is provided`.
-See the documentation for the [`FUNCTION\`\](https://seamplex.com/feenox/doc/feenox-manual.html#function) definition for other available interpolation schemes.
+These lines mean “define a function `Tint(t)` by linearly-interpolating the data in the file `valve-internal-$1.csv` where `$1` is the argument after the input file in the command line or `1` if none is provided.
+See the documentation for the [`FUNCTION`][] definition for other available interpolation schemes.

 The CSV file should contain something like